 The UNC-Chapel Hill School of Information and Library Science provides an outstanding combination of cutting-edge research and scholarship, combining both traditional and emerging areas of professional practice.
 SILS is home to more than 300 students pursuing programs of study at all levels, ranging from an undergraduate major in information science to a PhD in information and library science.
 Most SILS students are enrolled in one of the two Master’s degree programs in either information or library science.
 The school also offers a Certificate of Advanced Study (CAS).

 MSIS/MA, MSLS/MA students are advised by faculty members in both the Department of Art and the School of Information and Library Science.
 Students take courses in both the Department of Art and the SILS.
+Students complete 54 credit hours altogether.
+Degree requirements for the MA portion of the dual degree are the same as for the standalone MA program, except that 2 SILS courses may count as Art History electives (and 3 Art History courses may count as SILS electives) and the credit hours are spread out over 3 years rather than the typical 2 for each individual program.

 Carolina Artists’ Archives Program: